 The Swiss Institute of Comparative Law (SICL) provides formal, written opinions on the legal position in foreign countries and/or under international law in almost all fields of law, with the exception of taxation and intellectual property.
 It can also prepare comparative studies, comparing the positions taken by several foreign legal jurisdictions in respect of a given topic.
 However, the Institute does not provide opinions on Swiss law, with the exception of Swiss private international law.

 The legal opinions of the Institute present the position under foreign law in an objective and neutral manner.
-By the same token, the Institute is not in a position to provide attorney-client legal advice.
+Moreover, the Institute is not in a position to provide attorney-client legal advice.

-Requests for our services must be submitted in writing (either by e-mail or post):
+Requests for our services must be submitted in writing (either by e-mail or by post) along with a summary of the facts and an indication of the precise questions to which the Institute ias asked to respond to:

 Swiss Institute of Comparative Law